Welcome to the Treehouse: writing…..travel……books…..photographs

 Journey in Bhutan: Himalayan trek in the Kingdom of the Thunder Dragon: Bhutan, or Druk-Yul (Land of the Thunder Dragon), deep in the Himalayas, is the world’s only Buddhist Kingdom.
 In a combination of narrative and journal, I take you trekking to the sacred mountain, Jhomolhari, and beyond towards the Tibetan border.
 We visit ancient monasteries and dzongs to learn the culture and history of this unique country, have an eye-ball encounter with a yak, some scary moments in a mini-bus on precipitous roads, and there are 37 original colour plates for you to see it all for yourself.
 For those who like to dig deep, the appendices include a glossary of Bhutanese words, historical time-line, and survival guide to Bhutanese Buddhism.

-Masks of the Moryons: Easter Week in Mogpog was the first in Collca’s new series of illustrated BiteSize Travel books, and is available from most e-book retailers.
-The first published account of the spectacular Holy Week re-enactment of the Legend of Longinus in the traditional town of Mogpog, on Marinduque Island in the Philippines.
+Masks of the Moryons: Easter Week in Mogpog is the first published account of the spectacular Holy Week re-enactment of the Legend of Longinus in the traditional town of Mogpog, on Marinduque Island in the Philippines.
 Published by Collca on November 30 2011, more information is available at http://collca.com/motm

-With 26 original colour photographs, Masks of the Moryons, reveals who the Moryons are, their preparations and rituals day by day, their history, and how these cultural traditions have survived for over 150 years.
+With 26 original colour photographs, Masks of the Moryons, reveals who the Moryons are, and how these cultural traditions have survived for over 150 years.
 I take you behind the scenes to experience Moryonan as a participant, to wear the mask, to find out how they are made and what it all means to the community.
 A glossary, annotated bibliography, and a section on how tourism affects cultural traditions, make this a useful reference for students of tourism and anthropology as well as a pleasurable read.

 Other places you will find me: I’ve written a number of Guest Posts recently, and they are all on interesting web sites well worth a visit, so the links are listed below: